zarvis-ai/community/docs/zarvis_yaml/example.rst

     deploy:
       skaffold: {}            # make sure empty object is assigned
     ingress:
-      - serviceName: public   # name of a Kubernetes Service resource want to connect to the public endpoint
+      - serviceName: my-service   # name of a Kubernetes Service resource want to connect to the public endpoint
         port: 8080